tntmeijs/GameOfLife/README.md

 The application features a simple editing tool to make it a bit easier to create new patterns.

+This project is no longer maintained.
+I only ever intended to spend a weekend on this.
+You can view the aplication online and give it a shot: https://tntmeijs.github.io/GameOfLife

 # Showcase

 **Gosper's glider gun**